FromDoppler/hello-microservice/README.md

 # hello-microservice

-Basic template for a Doppler microservice based on .NET with CI, CD, Code Formatting, Authentication
+A basic template for a Doppler microservice based on .NET with CI, CD, Code Formatting, Authentication, and other common practices in Doppler teams.